-- 4.16 In my view this confirms that the Council has failed to adopt a correct approach to the selection of a site which would most appropriately serve as Exchange Land. - 4.17 In Response 2 Mr Hill states that the land being lost from open space is "part of a larger area and it is believed that the proposed larger area of replacement land provides greater benefit to the neighbouring estate allowing a variety of uses consistent with the original space".
-I would comment as follows: - (i) The Acquiring Authority has told us in the Planning Statement, the Statement of Reasons and the Statement of Case, that the loss of open space has been minimised so as not to impact on the use of the football pitches at Woodford Recreation Ground.
-Hence, there is no loss of functionality of the recreation ground in terms of formal sport and recreation and nothing of this nature that needs to be replaced. - (ii) It is apparent from the aerial photograph of Woodford Recreation Ground (Appendix 8) that the majority of the land being lost to the road is covered with mature trees that currently provide a landscape screen to the existing dual carriageway, their presence effectively preventing any actual use of this land for recreation. - (iii) In practice what is being lost is a relatively narrow strip of grass along which people might be able to walk in between the trees and undergrowth to the formal sport pitches/playing fields area to the north.
-At best this is an informal recreational/dog walking route and, although its users might currently "enjoy" views of the trees and, at some times, of football or other games taking place, the Council's proposal for the Exchange Land do not seek to replicate this context at all.
-Instead what is proposed is an area of open amenity space between an existing public footpath and a proposed footpath and cycleway.
+- 4.11 The response states that the Project Team considered the amount of open space being lost, confirming that there was no full and proper consideration of the advantages and disadvantages of the land for public recreation use or of those of the proposed Exchange Land. - 4.12 The Council has failed to adopt a correct approach to the selection of a site which would most appropriately serve as Exchange Land. - (i) The Acquiring Authority has told us in the Planning Statement, the Statement of Reasons and the Statement of Case, that the loss of open space has been minimised so as not to impact on the use of the football pitches at Woodford Recreation Ground.
+Hence, there is no loss of functionality of the recreation ground in terms of formal sport and recreation and nothing of this nature that needs to be replaced. - (ii) It is apparent from the aerial photograph of Woodford Recreation Ground (Appendix 3) that the majority of the land being lost to the road is covered with mature trees that currently provide a landscape screen to the existing dual carriageway, their presence effectively preventing any actual use of this land for recreation. - (iii) What is being lost is a narrow strip of grass along which people might be able to walk in between the trees and undergrowth to the formal sport pitches/playing fields area to the north.
+At best this is an informal recreational/dog walking route and, although its users might currently "enjoy" views of the trees and, at some times, of football or other games taking place, the Council's proposal for the Exchange Land do not seek to replicate this context.